 Only NPs who have successfully completed College approved controlled substances education are authorized to prescribe controlled substances in Ontario.
 For more information about the education, read Q&As: Controlled Substances Education Requirement.

 Are there any controlled substances that NPs can’t prescribe?

 Yes, regulations under the federal law prohibit NPs from prescribing the following controlled substances:

 anabolic steroids except testosterone (NPs are authorized to prescribe testosterone.)

-In addition to the terms and conditions, NPs are expected to meet the accountabilities outlined in the Nurse Practitioner practice standard and ensure they have the competence to prescribe methadone.
+NPs are also expected to meet the accountabilities outlined in the Nurse Practitioner practice standard and ensure they have the competence to prescribe methadone and diacetylmorphine.

 It seems punitive to place a restriction on the register.
 Why is the College taking this approach?